fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
     <figcaption><b>David Glowacki</b> (Santiago de Compostela, Spain) is creating an immersive meditative installation that uses laser-cut sculpture and generative visuals from physics simulations in collaboration with <b>Maoya Bassiouni</b> (University of California, Berkeley).
-By offering a space to dissolve into the Biosphere's breath, David’s artwork invites us to experience interconnectedness and cycles in nature <a href="https://fluxnetart.github.io/David/">(see more ...)</a></figcaption>
+By offering a space to dissolve into the Biosphere's breath, David’s artwork invites us to experience interconnectedness and cycles in nature. <a href="https://fluxnetart.github.io/David/">(see more ...)</a></figcaption>

   </div>